 Our group leader Sana was incredible.
 She did everything.
 All we had to do was be in the right place at the right time and everything was set.
 She was able to advise on how much you should be paying for a tuk tuk ride when we did venture out alone or what was good to order in a restaurant as well as offer really fascinating insights into Indian culture, the caste system, and what it’s like to be a woman in India.
 I look back so fondly on those conversations, particularly those we had on the sleeper train when we all properly got to know her.
 Plus she was great fun and excellent company.

 Not everyone will want to do the same as you

 Our group was pretty harmonious for most of the time.
 Some people wanted to go out for dinner as a group, some wanted to do their own thing, but everyone got along and made the effort to get to know each other, which was lovely.
 The only hiccup was one day in Agra when half of the group disappeared in the Gardens of the Taj Mahal.
 We ended up sitting in waiting for over an hour, before it transpired that they thought we were supposed to be watching the sun set before moving on.
 That was a lesson in why you should create a WhatsApp group early on in the trip so you have everyone’s contact details.
 Paying for your restaurant bill at the end of the night will also take longer.
 Way longer.

-What I enjoyed about travelling with a group is learning and sharing with like-minded people.
+What I enjoyed about travelling with a group was doing it with like-minded people.
 Even while you’re on the trip, you’ll find yourself picking up recommendations for good cafes for breakfast or which street food is safe to eat.
 One couple in the group had bought some street food in Delhi (an egg roll stuffed with onions and ketchup that was absolutely delicious) that my sister and I ended up getting too, and I don’t know if we would have done that if they hadn’t recommended it.
 I’m actually planning on writing a whole separate blog on the tips I picked up, so watch this space.